jimlinntu/scaling-book/profiling.md

 Once in TensorBoard, the profiler has a few key tabs that help you understand your program:

-1. **Trace Viewer** shows a detailed timeline of what's actually happening on the TPU as a timeline.
+1. **Trace Viewer** shows a detailed timeline of what's actually happening on the TPU.
 2. **Graph Viewer** shows the HLO graph, letting you see what parts of the program feed into each other and how things are sharded.
 3. **Memory Profile and Memory Viewer:** these show how much memory your program is using.